vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Please note:** In the examples above the `intervalCount` is 1.
 This can be changed as described in the [Intervals](#intervals) section.

-#### Charge amount higher than the users max amount
+#### Charge amount higher than the user's max amount

-If the created charge is above the users `maxAmount`, the charge will be set to `PROCESSING`.
+If the created charge is above the user's `maxAmount`, the charge will be set to `PROCESSING`.
 If the user does not update their `maxAmount` to the same or a higher amount than the charge, it will fail when `due` + `retryDays` is reached, and the status will be `FAILED`.

-GET charge response where amount is higher than the users max amount:
+GET charge response where amount is higher than the user's max amount:

 ```json
 {